clue1ess/xv6/explanation_xv6.md

 char name[16];              //Process name (debugging) };

+Q. what is kernel and user stack?
+-> Each process has two stacks: a user stack and a kernel stack (p­>kstack).
+When the process is executing user in­ structions, only its user stack is in use, and its kernel stack is empty.
+When the pro­ cess enters the kernel (via a system call or interrupt), the kernel code executes on the process’s kernel stack; while a process is in the kernel, its user stack still contains saved data, but isn’t actively used.
+A process’s thread alternates between actively using the user stack and the kernel stack.
+The kernel stack is separate (and protected from user code) so that the kernel can execute even if a process has wrecked its user stack.

+Q. What is trapframe?
+->

+Q. What is context?
+->

+Q. If there is context, what is the need for TSS(os_theory.md)?
+->

+**Note :**
-trapframe is not valid when process is running in user mode as contents of trapframe are going to change.
+1. Trapframe is not valid when process is running in user mode as contents of trapframe are going to change.
-Suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).
+2. Suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).

+Q. how it works ?theory
 userinit:

 1. allocproc -> allocates entry in process table and sets up kernel stack.